 How it works

-Going away this summer and taking your laptop with you?
+Going away and taking your laptop with you?
 Take precautions before you leave and while traveling.

 If your laptop, tablet, or phone does get lost or stolen, report it, remotely wipe or track it, and change your passwords.
 Here’s a handy guide that tells you how.

 Let’s end, though, on a positive note.
 The STOP site has a page of recovery stories and testimonials.
-Let them inspire you to visit a laptop-tagging table soon.
-Tag, your IT!
+Let them inspire you to get your devices tagged ASAP.